Home » Water Softening » Water Softener Guides » Do Water Softeners Remove Chlorine? No, Here’s Why

 Chlorine Prevalence in Water

-A lot of people think that because they can’t see, taste, or smell the chlorine, that it isn’t there.
+A lot of people think that because they can’t see, taste, or smell chlorine, that it isn’t there.
 Unfortunately, this is not the case.
+At 4 milligrams per liter, chlorine concentration in municipal tap water is so low that it’s imperceptible, but it is there.

-At 4 milligrams per liter, the concentration of chlorine is so low that it’s imperceptible.
-However, those are also the levels that are considered safe for human consumption according to the Environmental Protection Agency of the U.S.
+However, fortunately, those are also the levels that are considered safe for human consumption, according to the Environmental Protection Agency.

-If there is a higher concentration, you will immediately notice the “community pool” smell and aroma in your water.
-If that is the case, then you should definitely look into bringing the chlorine levels down.
+If the concentration of chlorine in your tap water is higher, you will immediately notice a “community pool” smell coming from it.
+If that is the case, you should definitely look into lowering the chlorine levels.

 Should You Remove Chlorine from Water?